pharidm/CarND-Traffic-Signs-Classifier/README.md

 * Step 1: The Training set was shuffled to improve the accuracy results using sklearn.utils.shuffle
 * Step 2: Each image was converted to gray scale to minimize the variability do to the different quality of pictures and cameras.
 In addition we can amplify the features that are most interesting to our classification model.
 Handling colored images involves a matrix for each of the three colors, making the demand for memory and computations even larger.

-* Step 3: Each image was then normalized in order to help our model reach convergence; the point where our predictions and return the lowest error possible.
+* Step 3: Each image was then normalized in order to help our model reach convergence; the point where our predictions return the lowest error possible.
 Since all the values are operating on the same scale our model should return the results faster.
 Min, Max scaling was employed on the gray scaled image.
 The image below shows the results of our Training, Validation and Test dataset pre and post normalization.
 The function defined to normalize the data is below as well.
 Numpy Newaxis was used to reduce the dimensions of the data for use in a Tensor.

 <p align="center">
 <img width="500" alt="normalization_function" src="https://user-images.githubusercontent.com/28680734/30006642-be991f94-90b1-11e7-9e7e-9cb245defc4f.png">